UstadMobile/UstadMobile/README.md

 $ runserver.bat
 ```

 This will start the server on port 8087.
+The admin password will be randomly generated - you can find
+it in app-ktor-server/data/singleton/admin.txt .

-This will run the REST API which is required by the Android
+This will run the REST API which is required by the Android and web apps.
+It will not include the
-and web apps.
-It will not include the web client app itself.
-To use the web client app in the browser,
-you must build/run it (as below).
+web client app itself.
+To use the web client app in the browser, you must build/run it (as below).

 * __Step 5: Build/run the Android and/or web client version__ : see [app-android](app-android/) for the
 Android app, [app-react](app-react/) for the web app.